joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/xml-signature-validation-in-air/basics-of-xml-signature-validation.md

     timestamp is present in the signature.
 If the signature is timestamped, the certificate will be considered valid as long as it was valid at the time the document was signed.
-(The certificate used by the timestamp service to sign the timestamp must chain to a trusted root certificate on the user’s computer.)
+(The certificate used by the timestamp service to sign the timestamp must chain to a trusted root certificate on the user's computer.)

   - The signing certificate is trusted.
 A certificate is trusted if the